Eambrosin/lead-qualification-scorer/README.md

 - Top Expansion Opportunity
 - Highest Engagement Risk

-This allows the application to operate as a lightweight Commercial Intelligence layer rather than simply a lead-scoring calculator.
+This allows the application to operate as a lightweight **Commercial Intelligence layer**, rather than simply a lead-scoring calculator.

 ---

-## 🎯 Multi-Lead Prioritization Engine
+# 🎯 Multi-Lead Prioritization Engine

-The full pipeline is automatically ranked according to the active ICP.
+The complete pipeline is automatically ranked according to the active ICP.

 For each account, the platform can display:

 - Company
 - Country
+- Region
 - Industry
 - Company Size
 - Estimated Deal Value
 - Engagement Signal
 - Commercial Score
-- Tier
-- Commercial Priority
+- Priority Tier
 - Recommended Action

-Prioritized pipelines can be exported as CSV files.
+The result is a prioritized commercial pipeline designed to support resource allocation.

 ---

-## 🧩 Lead Intelligence Workspace
+# 🧩 Lead Intelligence Workspace

-Users can select individual accounts and inspect:
+Users can select individual accounts and inspect their commercial context.

-### Company Profile
+## Company Profile

 - Company
 - Country